 Recent advances in brain research have revealed behavioral connections between musical rhythm and linguistic syntax.

-Children with good rhythm skills understood grammatically complex sentences better than children with poor rhythm skills.
+This study observes children with good rhythm skills understanding grammatically complex sentences better than children with poor rhythm skills.

 This study suggests that even slight variations in hearing acuity impact the brain systems required to accurately understand speech.

 This study documents how fMRI scans from patients living with chronic aphasia reveal how neural activity can predict their accuracy in identifying images.